octopusden/octopus-license-maven-plugin/README.md

 ```

 * Add generated license files into distribution (applied only for explicitly distributed components)
-* The parameter **license-registry.git-repository** is mandatory parameter specifies the URL of the license repository.
-It can be provided as either an environment variable or as JVM argument, for example ```mvn clean install -Dlicense-registry.git-repository=<repository_url>```

 * Example for assembling with maven-war-plugin:
 ```xml